Illicit Networks · Conflict Analysis · Governance Research

 Security Precedes Governance Collapse

-Personal security perception decline preceded governance legitimacy collapse by 2–3 survey waves in southern provinces.
-Security was a leading indicator; governance legitimacy was lagging.
+Personal security perception decline preceded governance collapse by 2–3 survey waves in southern provinces.
+Security was a leading indicator; institutional trust was lagging.

 Southern provinces · Waves 5–15 · Province-clustered SE